Craig Latta

 thousands of web-based discussion forums, serving millions of

-Smalltalk developer for the site.
+sole Smalltalk developer for the site.

 |